-Our Melbourne City Discovery Tour is now available online in addition to our city-based school excursions.
-This online resource explores Melbourne’s buildings, places and people to learn how the Melbourne community has evolved from traditional owners through settlement, federation, gold rush, war and depression to the modern era.
+Our Melbourne City Discovery Tour of iconic places is now available online (in addition to our normal city-based school excursions).
+This online resource explores Melbourne’s iconic buildings, places and people to learn how the Melbourne community has evolved from traditional owners through settlement, federation, gold rush, war and depression to the modern era.

 Resources are subject to copyright.
 They are available to view by teachers but require prior permission for schooling purposes.
 Please contact Melbourne Walks for conditions and costs: